joshfischer1108/fc-metrics/README.md

 # fc-metrics

-Host-side Firecracker runner that emits a single JSON receipt per microVM run, including disk and (optional) network byte counters plus guest-produced workspace deltas.
+Host-side Firecracker runner that emits a single JSON receipt per microVM run.
+The receipt includes disk counters, optional network counters, and guest-produced “workspace delta” measurements.

 ## What it is

-`fc-metrics` is a small wrapper around Firecracker that:
+`fc-metrics` coordinates a Firecracker microVM run and prints one JSON object at the end:

 * boots a microVM
-* waits for a completion marker from inside the guest (serial console)
+* waits for a completion marker from the guest (serial console)
 * forces Firecracker to flush metrics
-* outputs a single JSON receipt containing per-run measurements
+* parses metrics and prints a single per-run receipt

-The runner is intentionally “thin”: it coordinates Firecracker and collects metrics.
-Guest behavior is owned by the root filesystem image (the “agent” lives in the guest).
+Guest behavior lives inside the root filesystem image.
+The host runner stays intentionally thin.

 ## What problem it solves

-Firecracker metrics and VM lifecycle are easy to get wrong in production:
+Firecracker lifecycle and metrics collection are easy to get subtly wrong:

-* Firecracker can keep running after a guest powers off, so host completion should not rely on Firecracker process exit.
+* A guest can halt while Firecracker keeps running, so relying on Firecracker process exit is brittle.
-* Metrics can be incomplete unless explicitly flushed and the metrics file is allowed to advance.
+* Metrics can be incomplete unless `FlushMetrics` is called and the metrics file is allowed to advance. ([GitHub][2])
-* A clean “done” signal is needed to reliably mark run completion.
+* A clean “done” signal from inside the guest is needed to mark completion reliably.
-* Teams often want one portable JSON record per run instead of scraping logs.
+* Producing one portable record per run is simpler than scraping logs.

-`fc-metrics` provides a consistent pattern for producing a per-run receipt.
+`fc-metrics` provides a repeatable pattern for producing one JSON receipt per run.

 ## Receipt output